infinum/eightshift-docs/website/docs/basics/helpers-php.md

 ## isValidXml

-Check if XML is valid file used for svg.
+Check if XML is valid.
+Used for validating SVG files.

 - @param string $xml Full xml document.
 - @return boolean